Best Cashback Credit Cards

 thumb_down Dislikes

-• Low $1,500 quarterly cap on rotating 5% bonus category
+• $1,500 quarterly combined cap on 5% bonus categories

-• The 1% default cashback rate — whatevs
+• The 1% default cash back rate

 • Rotating bonus categories = extra thinking at checkout